meteor/meteor/README.md

 #### getSpecialTag

+This option extends the HTML parser to parse template tags such as `{{foo}}`.

-`getSpecialTag: function (scanner, templateTagPosition) { ... }` - A function for the parser to invoke to possibly parse a template tag, like `{{foo}}`, say.
+`getSpecialTag: function (scanner, templateTagPosition) { ... }` - A function for the parser to call after every HTML token and at various positions within tags.
 If the function returns a non-null value, that value is wrapped in an `HTML.Special` node which is inserted into the HTMLjs tree at the appropriate location.
-The function is expected to advance the scanner if it succeeds at parsing a template tag.
+The function is expected to advance the scanner if it succeeds at parsing a template tag (see the section on `HTML.Scanner`).

-The `getSpecialTag` function may invoke a nested `HTML.parseFragment`.
-In this case, the same `getSpecialTag` function must be passed to the nested invocation of `parseFragment`.

-At the moment, template tags must begin with `{`.
-The parser does not try calling `getSpecialTag` for every character of an HTML document, only at token boundaries, and it knows to always end a token at `{`.

-It's expected that there are four possible outcomes when `getSpecialTag` is called:
+There are four possible outcomes when `getSpecialTag` is called:

 * Not a template tag - Leave the scanner as is, and return `null`.
 A quick peek at the next character should bail to this case if the start of a template tag is not seen.
 * Bad template tag - Call `scanner.fatal`, which aborts parsing completely.
 Once the beginning of a template tag is seen, `getSpecialTag` will generally want to commit, and either succeed or fail trying).